Sandbird/EMS-Epoch-Mission-System/README.md

 Easy : 10-15 minutes

-* Some knowledge of file locations
+* Some knowledge of Epoch Server & Mission file locations
 * How to use PBO manager to unpack and pack PBO files

 ===========================================================================

 ## Installation Instructions